alan-he-494165/DML_G8/README.md

 ```
 uv add -r requirements.txt
 ```
 Please do set up virtual environments accordingly to avoid dependency version control problem.
-Let me know if there is any incompatibility that I am not aware of
+Let me know if there is any incompatibility that I am not aware of.

+3. Please work within your own branch as a starting point (named accordingly with your initials given in the team allocation sheet) to avoid version confliction.
+We can merge the code later.
+Do backup the code actively!